skellis46/finger-pointing-moon/case-for-support.md

     + pay particular attention to language of findings, failures and indescribables from literature and field review in problem 2
     + collate this 'language of findings' in relation to Mignolo's proposition that we must focus on the knower (and not the known), and in particular "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]
     + propose sets of epistemic principles and values underpinning body-based practice-research [output]
+    + categorise and organise these qualities of experience into a "lexicon of epistemology in body-based practice-research"[^wheel] [output] --